 So how do you polish it up into a prize that’s worth its weight in gold?

 And if you know a few tricks of the trade, you’ll find your words can bring your product to life – and you a wholly engaged audience.

 Unless you’re Saatchi and Saatchi and your product is Carlsberg, steer clear of the word ‘probably’.

 While you’re going out of your way to be truthful or to cover every contingency, using words like ‘almost’, ‘nearly’ or ‘probably’ makes your statement flimsy and ineffective.

 2) Turn the features into the benefits

-When he looks at your copy the only thing your customer is thinking is “What’s in it for me?” so don’t go on about product facts and figures.
+When he looks at your copy the only thing your customer is thinking is “What’s in it for me?”
+So don’t go on about facts and figures.
 Writing benefit-driven copy will let your customer know how your product will help them.
 TIP: If you’re not sure how to extract the benefits from the features here’s a simple way to work it out:

 Just add the words ‘which means that’ to the feature: